Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Uncertainty-Guided MARL for MAD

+where the uncertainty-dependent weight is defined as $W(\bar{\mathcal{U}}_{i,t}) = \exp(-\alpha_{\mathrm{au}}\bar{\mathcal{U}}_{i,t}), $, and $\alpha_{\mathrm{au}}$ is a hyperparameter.
+This token-level signal is a practical proxy for response instability rather than an exact estimate of semantic aleatoric uncertainty.
+This shaping down-weights high-uncertainty responses, reducing the impact of noisy generations caused by long-context perturbations or heterogeneous peer contexts.

-\textbf{Epistemic Influence Intrinsic Reward.} To maximize the epistemic gain $G_{\text{epi}}$, effective debate requires agents to not only be correct but also persuasive.
-The core intuition is that the same context can have different effects on LLMs with different belief likelihoods.
-Therefore, in addition to correctness rewards, we need to incentive samples that can be more effectively utilized by others.
-We introduce an intrinsic reward $r^{\text{eu}}_{i,t}$ that quantifies the positive information gain provided to peers:
+\textbf{Epistemic Influence Intrinsic Reward.} To encourage epistemic information gain $G_{\text{epi}}$, effective debate requires agents to be not only correct, but also useful to their peers.
+The core intuition is that the same peer message can have different effects on agents with different latent beliefs.
+Therefore, in addition to correctness rewards, we need to incentivize responses that can be more effectively utilized by others.
+We introduce an intrinsic reward $r^{\text{eu}}_{i,t}$ that quantifies the observable positive influence on peers:

-where $\Delta R_{\text{peer}}$ denotes the average correctness improvements of multiple rollout trajectories in GRPO with agent $i$'s reference solutions.
-This mechanism directly rewards the resolution of system-level epistemic uncertainty, encouraging agents to generate evidence that effectively bridges the cognitive gap with their peers.
+where $\Delta R_{\text{peer}}$ denotes the average correctness improvement of multiple rollout trajectories in GRPO with agent $i$'s reference solutions.
+While this mechanism does not directly compute mutual information, it serves as an observable proxy for epistemic influence by rewarding responses that improve peers' next-round average correctness.